-Kaizen participants recommended that standing committees make the final endorsement decisions, without ratification by the CSAC.
-Participants noted that the CSAC rarely overturns the measure recommendations of the committee.
-NQF appreciates the comments received on the recommendation of this endorsement body.
-However, given important strategic considerations, NQF will not be able to implement a change of this magnitude at this time.
+Kaizen participants recommended that standing committees make the final endorsement decisions, without ratification by the CSAC, noting that the CSAC rarely overturns the measure recommendations of the committee.
+NQF appreciates the comments received on this proposed recommendation; however, given important strategic considerations, NQF will not be able to implement a change of this magnitude at this time.
 Currently, the CSAC is comprised of a simple majority of consumers and purchasers.
-In order to ensure those two stakeholder perspectives are a key part of the endorsement process, NQF will need to make certain there is adequate representation of these groups on each standing committee.
+In order to ensure those two stakeholder perspectives remain part of the endorsement process, NQF will need to make certain there is adequate representation of these groups on each standing committee.
 NQF is committed to implementing a plan to identify and solicit ongoing engagement and participation opportunities from these stakeholder groups.
 Depending on the outcome of this initiative, NQF could potentially implement this proposed change at a later time.